celery/celery/docs/userguide/signals.rst

 Provides arguments:

+* headers

+    The task message headers, see :ref:`task-message-protocol-v2`
+    and :ref:`task-message-protocol-v1`.
+    for a reference of possible fields that can be defined.

 * body

-    The task message body, see :ref:`task-message-protocol-v1`
+    The task message body, see :ref:`task-message-protocol-v2`
+    and :ref:`task-message-protocol-v1`.
     for a reference of possible fields that can be defined.

 * exchange